Whatcom Community College has been awarded a National Science Foundation grant to support students interested in studying cybersecurity.

 *** List of Federal Agencies and Federally Funded Research and Development Centers

 WCC C3P scholarships are offered on a competitive basis.
 The scholarships are effective for up to two years starting with the fall semester.
 Scholarship recipients are selected based on:

 - Academic performance

 - Letters of recommendation

 - Essay outlining the applicant's objectives as it relates to cybersecurity and a career in the government

 - Ability to obtain security clearance

 Download and complete the SFS application packet.
-For best consideration, submit the completed application and related forms to:
+For best consideration, submit the completed application and related forms by March 1, 2020 to:

 Scholarship for Service Program

 Awards will be announced by June 30, 2020.